 - What Do These Web Application Security & Vulnerabilities Statistics Say?

 - How Much Time and Resources Does it Take to Identify a Single Vulnerability?

 How Many Vulnerabilities Does Netsparker Detect and Verify?

 To start off with, 50,489 (32.18%) of the vulnerabilities Netsparker identified were categorised as High Severity and are critical issues.
 This should give you some idea of the statistics to follow.

 An interesting fact is that out of the 156,904 vulnerabilities Netsparker identified, 30,164 (19.2%) of them have a probable/possible status.
 And around 80.8% of all the identified vulnerabilities have been confirmed automatically with the Proof-Based Scanning™, which means they are definitely not false positives.

 How does Netsparker Confirms The Vulnerabilities?

 Netsparker pioneered and uses an exclusive technology called Proof-Based Scanning™.
 When Netsparker identifies a vulnerability it tries to automatically verify it by exploiting it in a read-only and safe way.
 And if a vulnerability is exploitable, then it is definitely not a false positive.

 Upon exploiting the vulnerability the solution also generates a proof of exploit, highlighting the impact the exploited vulnerability could have on the target website.
-Netsparker can auto exploit vulnerabilities that have a direct impact and are difficult or require technical expertise to reproduce, such as SQL Injection, XSS, Code Evaluation and second order vulnerabilities.
+Netsparker can auto exploit vulnerabilities that have a direct impact and are difficult or require technical expertise to reproduce, such as SQL injection, XSS, RCE, and second order vulnerabilities.

 Non direct impact vulnerabilities, such as IP address or email address disclosure cannot be automatically verified.
 Though someone can verify these type of issues very easily verify without requiring any technical expertise.